Tiago Esgaio

-Tiago Alexandre Sousa Esgaio (born 1 August 1995) is a Portuguese professional footballer who plays for F.C.
-Arouca on loan from S.C.
-Braga as a midfielder and a right-back.
+Tiago Alexandre Sousa Esgaio (born 1 August 1995) is a Portuguese professional footballer who plays for Primeira Liga club Arouca mainly as a right-back.

 Club career

-Belenenses
+B-SAD

 Born in Nazaré, Leiria District, played youth football for three clubs.
 He made his senior debut in the third division, spending one season apiece with Caldas S.C. and S.C.U.
 Torreense.

-On 4 April 2018, Esgaio moved straight to the Primeira Liga after signing a three-year contract with Belenenses SAD to be made effective on 1 July.
+On 4 April 2018, Esgaio moved straight to the Primeira Liga after signing a three-year contract with B-SAD to be made effective on 1 July.
 He was then loaned to Torreense for the upcoming third-tier campaign.

 Back at Belenenses, Esgaio played his first match in the Portuguese top flight on 15 September 2019, coming on as a late substitute in a 3–1 away win against C.S.
 Marítimo.
 He scored his first goal in the competition two weeks later, but in a 3–1 loss at F.C.
 Famalicão.

-Braga
+Braga and Arouca

 On 23 June 2021, Esgaio joined S.C.
 Braga on a four-year deal.
-Only two months later, however, he was loaned to F.C.
+Two months later, he was loaned to F.C.
 Arouca also of the top tier for the season; the move was extended for 2022–23.
+He scored his first goal for the latter club on 22 December 2022, equalising an eventual 2–1 away victory over Moreirense F.C. in the quarter-finals of the Taça da Liga.

+In June 2023, Esgaio was loaned to Arouca for another year.
+In summer 2024, he was released by Braga and signed a permanent three-year contract for a €200,000 fee.

 Personal life

-Esgaio's older brother, Ricardo, is also a footballer.
+Esgaio's older brother, Ricardo, is also a footballer and a right-back.